RyanCarey/abm-platform/README.md

 Open the program by running "entry.jl"

+This project allows the user to simulate a specified quantity of cells within a square or elliptical environment.

 ## Main Screen
 ### Initialisation Options
 It is possible to specify the starting conditions for the model in the main screen.